LukeCarrier/moodle-ubiquitous/docs/admin/salt.md

 ### Assigning roles to minions

-[Ubiquitous roles](../roles.md) are assigned to servers using [Salt grains](https://docs.saltstack.com/en/latest/topics/grains/).
+[Ubiquitous roles](../roles.md) are collections of [Salt states](https://docs.saltstack.com/en/latest/topics/tutorials/starting_states.html) designed to be assigned to servers using [Salt grains](https://docs.saltstack.com/en/latest/topics/grains/).
 To add a role to a server with the Salt minion already installed, simply edit `/etc/salt/grains` with content along the lines of the following:

 ```
 roles: